 Like Equation (1), this specification controls for own year of construction and street-by-incident fixed effects.
 The additional regressors $NoCode_j$ and $Code_j$ are the number of neighbors within various distance bins j that were built before and after wildfire building codes.
 Homes are considered post-code in 1998 in SRA areas and in the year the area was first recommended as a VHFHSZ in LRA VHFHSZ areas.
-The coefficients $\rho_j$ and $\phi_j$ for j = 1, ..., J give the effect of these neighbors on own-structure survival.
+The coefficients ρ_j and φ_j for j=1,...,J give the effect of these neighbors on own-structure survival.
 Our preferred specification uses 10-meter bins of wall-to-wall distance.
 For robustness, we also estimate a specification using centroid to centroid distances.
 With this latter measure, we define the closest bin as 0-30 meters because 30 meters roughly corresponds to 10 meters of wall-to-wall distance.
-We apply some additional sample exclusions when estimating Equation 2: The sample is restricted to California since we can only reliably calculate footprint locations for California homes.
+The sample is restricted to California since we can only reliably calculate footprint locations for California homes.
 We further drop condominiums and townhomes to focus on detached single family homes.